bennami/Movie-browse/README.md

 - replace List component with search result instead of creating new one [ended up just reusing component on search route]
 - make a login to save favourite movies and stuff
 - REDUXXXX
+- implement the spinner on fetch load cuz  weird